vtex-apps/product-comparison/docs/README.md

 | `isShowDifferenceDefault` | `boolean` | Set the "show only differences" checkbox to true as the default value on the comparison page. | `false` |
 =======

-### Step 6 - Change the comparison bucket size
+### Step 7 - Change the comparison bucket size

-This is optional configuration, you can change the maximum number of items in comparison bucket by giving fixed number in app configuration.
+This is an optional configuration, so you can set a fixed number in the app configuration to change the maximum number of items in the comparison bucket.
-Default value is 10 items, when you exceed maximum limit you will get a notification.
+The default value is 10 items; if you exceed the maximum limit, you will receive a notification.

-#### Steps
+#### Instructions

-1. Go to `/admin/apps`, you will find `Product Comparison` app under `installed` apps
+1. Go to `/admin/apps`, then find the `Product Comparison` app under `Installed` apps.
-2. Click on settings
+2. Click Settings.
-3. Put the maximum comparison bucket size in your application
+3. Enter the maximum comparison bucket size for your application.

 ## Customization

-In order to apply CSS customizations in this and other blocks, follow the instructions given in the recipe on [Using CSS Handles for store customization](https://vtex.io/docs/recipes/style/using-css-handles-for-store-customization).
+To apply CSS customizations in this and other blocks, follow the instructions in [Using CSS Handles for store customization](https://vtex.io/docs/recipes/style/using-css-handles-for-store-customization).

 | CSS Handles                  |
 | :--------------------------: |